Our experts can help you manage the risks of regulation

 Our integrated team of experts from across the firm has the expertise and knowledge to meet all of your regulatory needs:

-The FSA published the first of two consultation papers on implementing the Alternative Investment Fund Managers Directive (AIFMD).
-This briefing sets out more detail following our recent alert.
+The Financial Conduct Authority (FCA) today published its final rules implementing the Alternative Investment Fund Managers Directive (AIFMD).
 View full briefing

 Externally published articles